46bit/46b.it/_posts/2021-03-05-getting-alerted-when-cycle-paths-flood-part-two.md

 I recently moved back to York, a city I absolutely love.
 One of the best things about living here is cycling.
 But York has two rivers, one of which brings rain from hills a long way away.
 Some of the best cycle routes can flood after rainfall when the rivers rise.

+This post is aimed is at software engineers with DevOps skills who already run Prometheus and Grafana.
+If you don't have those skills then I'd be interested in figuring out how to make this more widely available–contact me.

 In **[the first post](/2021/getting-alerted-when-cycle-paths-flood/)** I explained how to get River Water Level data exposed in a way that Prometheus can scrape.
 In this post we'll get Prometheus scraping the data, and then look at how we can get alerts and see the data in Grafana.

 ## Scraping river water levels into Prometheus